 - Shower Washers

-Replace The Shower Head Washer - They can be purchased at any local hardware store for a couple of bucks, and come in the standard 1/2" size to fit your shower head, hose or bracket.
+They can be purchased at any local hardware store for a couple of bucks and come in the standard shower head size to fit your showerhead, hose or holder bracket.

 Hopefully, you've found that these steps fixed your leaking shower head.
 If not, we got you covered.